-In May 1912, a month after the Titanic sank, banker and expert naturalist Charles Rothschild held a meeting at the Natural History Museum in London to discuss his idea for a new organisation to save Britain's best places for nature.
-This meeting led to the formation of the Society for the Promotion of Nature Reserves (SPNR).
-Rothschild's vision was to identify and protect the best places for wildlife – a radical idea at a time when conservation work in the UK was largely concerned with protecting species from persecution or over-collecting.
+In May 1912, a month after the Titanic sank, banker and expert naturalist Charles Rothschild held a meeting at the Natural History Museum in London to discuss his idea for a new organisation to save the best places for wildlife in the British Isles.
+This meeting led to the formation of the Society for the Promotion of Nature Reserves.
+Rothschild's vision was to identify and secure protection for our islands' most important wildlife sites.
+His vision was a radical one that led to nature conservation as we know it.

 A list of Britain's most important places for wildlife

 The initial aim of Rothschild's society was to create a list of Britain's finest wildlife sites so they could be protected for the future.
 Three years of information gathering followed - the first ever national survey of wildlife sites - in England, Scotland, Wales and Ireland.
 Rothschild and his friends (including Neville Chamberlain who went on to become Prime Minister) were looking for the 'breeding-places of scarce creatures', the 'localities of scarce plants' and areas of 'geological interest'.